3 year old upset by new baby, refusing to go to school

 I intended to keep him in preschool at least part time because he enjoys it and I had a csect and overdid it so i'm still recovering.
 This morning was the mother of all tantrums because he did not want to go to school.
 After hugging him threw the tantrum for close to an hour (he'd settle and then go off again) I gave in (the baby was also crying for a bottle by this time) and told him he wasn't going to school today.
 We haven't had any problems again today but there hasn't been anything else to fight about.
 Because of the csect I couldn't physically make him go to school.
 I'm not sure I should have anyway when he was clearly so upset by it.

-Oh, my goodness, you just had a C section, you have a three week old baby,your son has been tantrumming like crazy, and you've been parenting him through all his tangled up emotions beautifully by holding him while he cries and staying calm yourself.
+I'm hearing that you just had a C section, you have a three week old baby, your son has been tantrumming like crazy, and you've been parenting him through all his tangled up emotions beautifully by holding him while he cries and staying calm yourself.
 And you think you're not good enough?
 You're a heroine!

 I can understand why you would feel over whelmed and wonder if it wouldn't be a lot easier if you were just back at work.
 That is a completely normal response to the situation.
 But you should know that things will get better, and that three weeks is a very short time.
 This is a big adjustment for everyone.

-You can also give your son some help in processing this cognitively by reading as many books as possible with him about "the new baby."
+So what you are doing is perfect in helping your son handle his feelings.
+You can also give your son some help in processing this cognitively by reading books with him about "the new baby."
 There is a whole list on this website of books to help your toddler deal with becoming a big brother to a new baby.
 Get them from the library or order them used online.
 I guarantee you they will help B to cope by letting him know that his mixed feelings about his brother are completely normal.

 So what about preschool?
 I agree that your son should continue at preschool part time, not only so you and the baby get time alone, but also because he needs a world of his own that is not dominated by the new baby.
 Of course, getting him out the door every morning when he knows that you will be home with the baby is tricky.
 It will take some concerted effort on your part to create this habit.